cgalpin92/project-portfolio1-moonlandingmuseum/README.md

   - The aim of this page is to clearly outline to the user how the Apollo 11 Mission came about as well as key moments of the Mission.
   - The Title of the page is centered at the top of the page in a clear font with red subtitles seperating the sections into the History and the Timeline.
-  - The two main colors are used as the background in an alternating patter to clearly outline each event to the user.
+  - The two main colors are used as the background in an alternating pattern to clearly outline each event to the user.
   - When the page is in smaller screen format the events are layered vertically, as the screen size increases, the boxes move to organise horizontally.

    ![screenshot of the Mission page](media/moonlandingmuseum-mission.png)